christopherhuntley/is135-docs/Setup.md

 3. Open the app.
 You should be asked to set your identity in the preferences.
 If not (e.g., somebody, not you, has already done that) then open the preferences manually.
 Then i) link in your GitHub account on the `Accounts` tab and ii) set your full name and email address on the `Advanced` tab.
 You may also need to `Install Command Line Tools` on the Advanced tab.

 ## Install the Atom Editor.
-1. Go to the [Atom.io](https://atom.io) and read about all of Atom's killer features.
+1. Go to [Atom.io](https://atom.io) and read about all of Atom's killer features.
 2. Check to see if you already have Atom installed.
 If not, then download and run the installer.
 3. We'll be using Atom in a few minutes.
 Sit tight for now.